1j01/delayed-casualty/IDEAS.md

 	* bamboozler
 		* wields reed staff (not bamboo)
 		* staff can be cut off at one or two points, so very little durability
-		* could be dynamic, being cut off based on the attacker's distance, which should encourage
+		* could be dynamic, being cut off based on the attacker's distance, which should encourage... keeping a distance?
 		* low damage probably
 		* Yeccalio - cold icy miserable salt marsh
 	* knife guy